achliopa/udemy_EmbeddedMCUDrivers/readme.md

 * when the processor produces this address on the system bus (AHB1) it is actually referring to the GPIOA registers
 * we must understand tha MCU peripherals resinde in SoC but are processor external and communicate with the proc through the vaious System Buses

-### Lecture 41 - Understanding Memory Map of the MCU: Part 2
+### Lecture 27.
+Understanding Memory Map of the MCU: Part 2

 * we  dive into our MCUs datasheet (reference manual)
 * in our previous course we talked in depth on the Cortex M4 me map which is common for all devices using it
 * core feats like FLASH, SRAM , bitbanded areas are common
 * peripeherals vary per mcu family

-### Lecture 42 - Understanding Memory Map of the MCU: Part 3
+### Lecture 28.
+Understanding Memory Map of the MCU: Part 3

 * Questions to answer based on STM32F446XX Ref Manual:
 	* What's the base address of AHB1 Bus peripherals?
-0x4002_0000
+0x4002_0000 start address, 0x4007 FFFF end address
 	* What's the base address of GPIOA registers?
 0x4002_0000
 	* What's the base address of RCC engine registers of the MCU?
 0x4002_3800
 	* What's the base address of APB1 peripherals?
 0x4000_0000